Looking for immune system support?

 3. Eat the rainbow

-Snacking at home is so easy to do, and the fruit and vegetables that might be in our refrigerator are not tops on the list of things to reach for.
+Snacking on the wrong type of food is so easy to do.
+The fruit and vegetables that might be in our refrigerator are not top on the list of things to reach for when we have that afternoon craving.
 But eating right is one thing that supports a healthy immune system.

 Make sure you’re eating as many colorful fruits and vegetables you can get your hands on.
 Keep them front and center in the refrigerator or on the counter for grab-and-go convenience.
 Antioxidant-packed blueberries, citrus fruits rich in vitamin C, copper- and iron-filled spinach, and garlic all have immune system benefits.